Nike-Inc/cerberus-java-client/README.md

 3. Provide an authentication mechanism.
    - For local development it is easiest to export a `CERBERUS_TOKEN` that you copied from the Cerberus dashboard.
      When running in AWS, your application will not need this environmetal variable, instead it will automatically authenticate using its IAM role.
+Alternatively, set a `cerberus.token` System property.
    - If you would like to test IAM authentication locally, you can do that by [assuming a role](http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html).
 4. Access secrets from Cerberus using Java
 ``` java